apache/doris-website/versioned_docs/version-3.0/admin-manual/data-admin/ccr/overview.md

 ### Principles

 1. **Full Synchronization**:
-   - CCR jobs will first perform full synchronization, copying the upstream data completely to the downstream.
+   - CCR tasks will first perform full synchronization, copying the upstream data completely to the downstream.

 2. **Incremental Synchronization**:
-   - After full synchronization is complete, CCR jobs will continue with incremental synchronization to maintain data consistency between upstream and downstream.
+   - After full synchronization is complete, CCR tasks will continue with incremental synchronization to maintain data consistency between upstream and downstream.

 3. **Restarting Full Synchronization**:
-   - When encountering DDL operations that do not support incremental synchronization, CCR jobs will restart full synchronization.
+   - When encountering DDL operations that do not support incremental synchronization, CCR tasks will restart full synchronization.
 For specific DDL operations that do not support incremental synchronization, please refer to [Feature Details](./feature.md).
    - If the upstream binlog is interrupted due to expiration or other reasons, incremental synchronization will stop and restart full synchronization.

 4. **Restarting Full Synchronization**: